 - Table Name

-Parameter Description Index Name For more information, see Terms.Warning
+Parameter or setting Description Index Name For more information, see Terms.Warning

-Type Name Filter Specify SQL conditions to filter data.
+Type Name Filter The SQL conditions that you specify to filter data.
 Only the data records that meet the specified conditions are synchronized to the destination cluster.
 For more information, see Use SQL conditions to filter data.
-IsPartition Select whether to set partitions.
+IsPartition Specifies whether to configure partitions.
 If you select Yes, you must also specify the partition key column and number of partitions.
-Settings_routing Specify whether you want to store a document on a specified shard of the destination Elasticsearch cluster.
+Settings_routing Specifies whether to store a document on a specific shard of the destination Elasticsearch cluster.
 For more information, see _routing.

 Note If the version of the destination Elasticsearch cluster is 7.4, you must select No.